boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 ## Testing a module

-> Modular programming can be performed even where the programming language lacks explicit syntactic features to support named modules, like, for example, in C. This is done by using existing language features, together with, for example, coding conventions, programming idioms and the physical code structure.
-[...]
-A module interface expresses the elements that are provided and required by the module.
+> A module interface expresses the elements that are provided and required by the module.
 The elements defined in the interface are detectable by other modules. [[1]](#ModularProgramming)

 This an advantage for loosely coupled system design.
 But it is a disadvantage for whitebox testing.